Graviton-Code-Editor/Graviton-App/readme.md

 - `Appimage (.appimage)`
 - `Debian package (.deb)`
 - `RPM (.rpm)`
-- You can manually build for more platforms if you wish.
+- You can manually build from source code for more platforms if you wish.

 **MacOS**